Posted on February 14, 2018

 Posted on September 14, 2017

 Developing policies for discipline and termination is a great way to prevent employee claims, especially when the policies are clearly communicated to new hires and maintained throughout the company.
-Another preventative measure to take is to follow an objective, pre-determined disciplinary process when the need to discipline an employee arises.
-Work with your risk management,...
+The experts at Cornerstone Insurance Group have over 50 years of experience in Human Resources and compliance solutions, and have seen how the lack of a solid disciplinary policy can negatively...
 Read More

 Posted on September 06, 2017

-Awareness of the various types of employee claims will help your company prepare for any possible litigation.
+Awareness of the various types of employee claims will help strengthen your human resources strategy and prepare your company for any possible litigation.
 Employees can make internal, Equal Employment Opportunity Commission (EEOC), or Human Rights Campaign complaints, or file a lawsuit against the employer with a formal Complaint and Summons.
+As experts in human resources...
+Read More

 Posted on August 31, 2017

-Lawsuits are expensive and time-consuming.
+Lawsuits are expensive and time consuming.
 When employees take legal action, it can also cause emotional discomfort and tension in the workplace.
-In hopes of avoiding any business interruption related to employee discipline, companies may discontinue a relationship with a troublesome employee immediately – but a snap decision can lead to more problems down the road.
+In hopes of avoiding any business interruption related to employee discipline, companies may discontinue a relationship with a troublesome employee immediately — but a snap decision can lead to more problems down the...
+Read More

 Posted on April 13, 2017

-The relationship between an employer and a worker is not always straightforward, but despite the possible discrepancies, it is extremely important to properly classify your workers.
+The relationship between an employer and a worker is not always straightforward, but despite the possible discrepancies, it is extremely important to properly classify your workers with the help of your human resources department.
 Tax implications vary depending on the type of worker, and the penalties for misclassifying a worker can be huge.